Matchbox: The Movie: Production

 In May 2024, Skydance Media and Mattel Films were developing a live-action film based on the toy brand Matchbox.
-Sam Hargrave had been hired to direct the film, and David Coggeshall and Jonathan Tropper were penning the screenplay.
+Sam Hargrave had been hired to direct the film, and David Coggeshall and Jonathan Tropper were writing the screenplay.
 In September, John Cena joined the cast in the lead role.
 In November, Jessica Biel joined the cast in an undisclosed role.
 In December, Sam Richardson, Arturo Castro, and Teyonah Parris joined the cast in undisclosed roles.
-Randeep Hooda, Danai Gurira, and Corey Stoll would later be added to the cast.
+Randeep Hooda, Danai Gurira, Corey Stoll, Bill Camp, and Golshifteh Farahani would later be added to the cast.

 Filming began in Budapest in January 2025, with additional filming taking place in Casablanca in March, as evidenced by social media posts showing lead actor John Cena filming action car scenes on location.
 Scenes were also filmed in Erfoud and Merzouga.
 Production was also expected to occur in Slovakia (already finished as of April 7, 2025) and Los Angeles.

 Release

-Matchbox is set to be released in 2026.
+Matchbox: The Movie is set to be released on Apple TV on October 9, 2026.